cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 A persistent data structure is a data structure that remembers it previous state for each modification.
 This allows to access any version of this data structure that interest us and execute a query on it.

-Segment Tree is a data structure the can be turned into a persistent data structure efficiently (both in time and memory consumption).
+Segment Tree is a data structure that can be turned into a persistent data structure efficiently (both in time and memory consumption).
 We want to avoid copying the complete tree before each modification, and we don't want to loose the $O(\log n)$ time behavior for answering range queries.

 In fact, any change request in the Segment Tree leads to a change in the data of only $O(\log n)$ vertices along the path starting from the root.